2006 United States Senate election in Ohio: Results

 Brown was declared the winner right when the polls closed in Ohio at 7:30.
 DeWine had the second worst performance of a Republican incumbent in 2006; only Pennsylvania Senator Rick Santorum had a worse performance.
 While DeWine was able to win rural counties in western Ohio, Brown managed to win most eastern Ohio counties, especially in heavily populated areas.
 DeWine's narrow 2,000 vote victory in Hamilton County which is home to Cincinnati, came nowhere close to making a dent in Brown's lead.
 Brown would go on to be reelected to a second term in 2012, and a third term in 2018.
 Also in 2018, both Brown and DeWine were on the ballot but this time for different races; DeWine would be elected Governor of Ohio.
+In 2024, Brown would be defeated for reelection.